-The brilliance of Gaslands, the post-apocalyptic vehicular combat rules published by Osprey Games, is that the game can be played with regular Hot Wheels or Matchbox cars, making it a very inexpensive pastime compared to most miniatures-based tabletop wargames.
+The brilliance of Gaslands (paid link) the post-apocalyptic vehicular combat rules published by Osprey Games, is that the game can be played with regular Hot Wheels or Matchbox cars, making it a very inexpensive pastime compared to most miniatures-based tabletop wargames.
 This is especially true when Gaslands fanatics pilfer cars from their own children, rather than buying the toys for bupkis at garage sales or discount stores.

 The flipside of that coin, however, is that Gaslands offers wargamers the perfect justification to express their latent Mad Max, Death Race or zombie apocalypse fantasies by kitting out diecast cars with all sorts of wasteland weaponry, armor and hardware.
 This often results in some fantastic 1:64 scale vehicle mods, but can also lead to gamers buying more diecast cars than they might care to admit.